Welcome!

 I am a longtime member, supporter and board member of my local dance organization, the Syracuse Country Dancers.

-Having earlier served a six-year stint on the governing board of the Country Dance and Song Society, I recently became the board’s new president-elect.
+Having earlier served a six-year stint on the governing board of the Country Dance and Song Society, I recently became their board president.
 If you are connected in any way to traditional participatory dance or song in the North America, you have certainly felt the influence of CDSS.
 Please join!
 (PS- Working with CDSS means that I’m busier than ever, so you can expect this website to be updated sporadically for a while.)

 Various Dance projects